AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 1. Purpose: What?
 Why?
 What do we want to achieve?

- To unlock sales insights that were not visible before to the sales team for decision support & automate them to reduce manual time spent in data gathering.
+  To unlock sales insights that are not visible before for sales team for decision support & automate them to reduced manual time spent in data gathering.

- •	Sales Director
- •	I.T.
-Team
- •	Customer Service Team
- •	Data & Analytics Team
-End Result: What do we want to achieve?

- An automated dashboard providing quick & latest sales insights to support data-driven decision-making.
-Success Criteria: What will be our success criteria?

-  •	Dashboards uncovering sales order insights with the latest data available.
-  •	Sales team able to make better decisions & prove 10% cost savings of total spend.
-  •	Sales analysts stop data gathering manually to save 20% off